Customer Service & Grievance Redressal Policy

 Nomination Facility in Single Deposit Accounts

-Bank will encourage and provide guidance to deposit account holders on the benefits of nomination facility.
+Bank will encourage and provide guidance to deposit account holders on the benefits of nomination facility and the survivorship clause.
 Bank will insist that the person opening a deposit account makes a nomination.

 Acknowledgement of Nomination

 Bank in terms of Rules 2 (9), 3 (8) and 4 (9) of the Banking Companies Nomination (Rules), 1985, will acknowledge in writing or email to the depositor(s) the filing of the relevant duly completed Form of nomination, cancellation and / or variation of the nomination.
 Bank will strictly comply with the provisions of Banking Regulation Act, 1949 and Banking Companies (Nomination) Rules, 1985 and devise a proper system of acknowledging the receipt of the duly completed form/digital form of nomination, cancellation and / or variation of the nomination.
 Such acknowledgement will be given to all the customers or sent digitally irrespective of whether the same is demanded by the customers.

 Registering the nomination

 In terms of Rules 2 (10), 3 (9) and 4 (10) of the Banking Companies (Nomination) Rules, 1985; Bank will register the nomination, cancellation and / or variation of the nomination.
 The bank will accordingly take action to register nominations or changes therein, if any, made by their depositor(s) / hirers.